vitalif/libfio_fileserver/README.md

 * `fsync=N` is supported, but it only fsyncs a random file
 * reads return error when encountering a non-existing file
 * You can also use various distribution parameters (zipf, etc)
-* I/O is done using synchronous syscalls, thus iodepth is not supported
+* I/O is done using synchronous syscalls, but iodepth can be used normally because it's supported using a thread pool

-Because of the synchronous syscalls it's slightly tricky to use parallelism correctly.
-So, for example, to fill a directory with 262144 4k files, run:
+For example, to fill a directory with 262144 4k files using 128 threads, run:

 ```
 fio -thread -name=test -direct=1 -ioengine=./libfio_fileserver.so -fsync_on_close=1 \
-    -directory=/home/bench -chunk_size=4k -size=1G -bs=4k -rw=write:508k \
+    -directory=/home/bench -chunk_size=4k -size=1G -bs=4k -rw=write -iodepth=128
-    -numjobs=128 -offset_increment=4k -group_reporting
 ```

 # License & Author

-* Author: Vitaliy Filippov vitalif[at]yourcmc.ru, 2020
+* Author: Vitaliy Filippov vitalif[at]yourcmc.ru, 2020-2021
 * License: GNU GPL v2.0 or later version